 How It Works

-Small town communities are the most suitable for the First Impressions Tourism (FIT) program, but we strongly encourage all communities with an interest in capturing first-time visitor perspectives to apply.
+Small town communities are the most suitable for the First Impressions Tourism (FIT) Assessment program, but we strongly encourage all communities with an interest in capturing first-time visitor perspectives to apply.
 Once we review your application we will engage in further discussion on your readiness for FIT.

 Community Preparation and Expectations